 2. In the My Storage tab, click on Add Cloud, select OneDrive, and hit Add.
 Then, follow the instructions to get authority, allowing CBackup to access your OneDrive files.

-3. Go to the Backup Tasks, and press New Task.
+3. Go to the Backup Tasks, and press New Task > Local Files > Next.

 4. Click on Add Source to find the local files you want to backup to OneDrive.
 Then, tap on Add Destination, select Single Cloud and hit Next, and choose the added OneDrive account to click the OK button.

-5. Lastly, hit the Start Backup to carry out the backup.
+5. Lastly, hit the Start Backup to backup files to OneDrive freely.